Adiabatic evolution of Hayward black hole: The adiabatic processes and the extremal limit

-Now, getting back to the Carath\'{e}odory approach, we note that, Eq.~\eqref{pf01} allows for foliating the thermodynamic manifold by means of solutions to the Pfaffian equation $\delta Q_{{\rm rev}} = 0$.
-Therefore, these solutions correspond to a smooth and continuous 1-form field that resides in the non-extremal sub-manifold.
-Accordingly, the integral manifolds of $\delta Q_{{\rm rev}}$ are surfaces with constant $\mathcal{S}$, which together with the paths that solve the Pfaffian equation, construct an {\textit{isentropic}} surface (i.e. adiabatic and reversible) \cite{Belgiorno:2002pm}.
-On the other hand, the extremal submanifold corresponding to the line $\mathcal{T}=0$, also solves $\delta Q_{{\rm rev}}=0$ and therefore, it is an integral manifold of the Pfaffian form (see Fig.~\ref{fig:foliation}).
+For non-extremal states the situation is different, since it is possible to obtain solutions for the isoareal equation $\ed\mathcal{A}=0$, and therefore, one can generate a foliation of the parameter space of the HBH, whose leaves are the surfaces $\mathcal{A}=\mathrm{const}.$ In fact, the Carath\'{e}odory's approach allows for foliating the thermodynamic manifold by means of the solutions to the Pfaffian equation $\delta Q_{{\rm rev}} = 0$, that provide a smooth and continuous 1-form field residing in the non-extremal sub-manifold.
+Accordingly, the integral manifolds of $\delta Q_{{\rm rev}}$ are surfaces with constant $\mathcal{S}$, which together with the paths that solve the Pfaffian equation, construct an {{isentropic}} surface (i.e. adiabatic and reversible) \cite{Belgiorno:2002pm}.
 To elaborate on this point, let us apply the changes of variables $x \doteq r_s^2$ and $y\doteq (\mathcal{F}_H^{e})^2 l^2$, so that Eq.~\eqref{pf01} can be recast as

 which holds as long as $y\leq x$.
 Accordingly, the states which are connected adiabatically with the initial black hole state $(x_0, y_0)$, are solutions to the Cauchy problem